lrsjng/scar/README.md

 ## Examples

-Have a look at the `test` folder, scar itself is tested with mocha and scar.
+Have a look at folder `test/scar`, scar is tested with scar too.
 For async tests return a promise.